RaSh6119/lab6-rest-vs-grpc/SOLUTION.md

 ![alt text](image.png)

-You should measure the basic latency  using the `ping` command - this can be construed to be the latency without any RPC or python overhead.

-You should examine your results and provide a short paragraph with your observations of the performance difference between REST and gRPC.
-You should explicitly comment on the role that network latency plays -- it's useful to know that REST makes a new TCP connection for each query while gRPC makes a single TCP connection that is used for all the queries.
+From the results we can see that the gRPC is generally faster than REST, and we can see this difference whether the servers are in the same region or different regions.
+There is a significant difference between operations like add and rawImage/jsonImage, with the image ones being the bigger payloads.
+REST sees a significant increase between add and Image operations and we observe that for gRPC as well.
+The reason for this is that, REST established a brand new TCP connection for every response adding a setup time where as gRPC uses just 1 connection for the whole duration.
+But when the server and client are located in different regions, there is significant lag with a delay of roughly 145 ms which domainates the operations. gRPC is still faster, but the cross region delay dominates the operations and significantly increases time.